 Interview Date: February 11, 2012

-You can stream this episode for FREE by clicking the bar below or subscribe to this podcast (via iTunes, Google Play, Stitcher, Blubrry (Android), Facebook, Google+, Twitter, RSS or email) at this link.
+You can stream this episode for FREE by clicking the bar below or follow this link to subscribe to the podcast (via iTunes, Google Play, Stitcher, Blubrry (Android), Facebook, Google+, Twitter, RSS or email).
 We have posted our most recent episodes on these podcast networks and hope you enjoy them.

 You can also support the show by purchasing unlimited downloads in groups of 10.
 For example, download Episodes 1-10 or 11-20 directly from N2Backpacking for $10.
 It's a great way to hear older shows and access them while you are off the grid.
 A list of 10 Packs is here, and your contributions are appreciated.
 Thanks for being a loyal listener, and drop us an email or post a comment to let us know how we are doing!
 Best wishes, BirdShooter